6 Ways to Recover from Cringe-Worthy Wedding Guest Fails

 Yikes!
 You spilled something on the bride’s gown

 Even the sight of a nearby guest holding a colorful drink can send some brides into a panic.
 Stay safe by placing your glass and plate on the table before getting too close.
 If anything does happen, you’ve got some major apologizing to do, says Jacqueline Whitmore, etiquette expert and founder of The Protocol School of Palm Beach.
 “Apologize profusely,” she says.
 “If it’s stained, offer to pay for the dry cleaning.
 Beyond that, offer to have it preserved and boxed up.”
-This is how dry cleaners wish you treated your clothes.

 You forgot someone’s name